ngn13/ctorm/README.md

 inspired by [Express](https://expressjs.com/),
 [Fiber](https://github.com/gofiber/fiber) and similar HTTP frameworks.

-> [!WARNING] This software is pretty much in alpha state.
-I don't suggest you
-> use ctorm on production, however it can be used to build simple web
-> applications just for fun.
+This library software is pretty much in alpha state.
+I don't suggest you use ctorm on production, however it can be used to build simple web servers and applications just for fun.

 ### Features